Discover Kakheti | What to see in Georgia’s premier wine region

 by Fabian Jürgens

-Despite being the country’s centre of wine production, Kakheti is much more than endless vineyards and dim cellars.
-From the rugged peaks and mountain pastures of Tusheti to the undulating steppes of the south and her quaint provincial towns, Kakheti is an incredibly diverse travel destination that shouldn’t be missed.
+Despite being Georgia’s epicentre of wine production, Kakheti offers much more than just endless vineyards and cool cellars.
+From the hidden valleys and towering peaks of Tusheti to the arid steppes in the south and her quaint provincial towns, Kakheti is an incredibly diverse travel destination ready to be thoroughly explored.

-After spending more than six weeks in Georgia, I can safely say that Kakheti has cemented its place as my favourite region in the country.
-Often reduced to its (albeit significant) role in the Georgian wine industry, Kakheti, encompassing the entire east of Georgia, surprised me with a variety in scenery I’ve rarely seen anywhere else.
+After spending more than six weeks in Georgia, I can safely say that Kakheti has cemented herself as my favourite region in the country.
+Often reduced to her (albeit significant) role in the Georgian wine industry, Kakheti, encompassing the entire east of the country, surprised me with a variety of scenery I’ve rarely seen anywhere else.

-In the north the jagged peaks of the Greater Caucasus soar to lofty heights and freezing streams gush from the perennial bedrock before tumbling down the rugged mountainside, cutting deep rifts into this ancient land, while shepherds herd their flock on the verdant pastures of Tusheti, as they have done for centuries.
+In the north, the jagged peaks of the Greater Caucasus soar to lofty heights and freezing streams gush from the perennial bedrock cutting deep rifts into rugged mountain sides; an ancient land where the shepherd still tends to his flock on the remote pastures of Tusheti, his simple life still bound to the change of season.

-However, look further south and the arable land will soon vanish and make way for a barren landscape of withered grass and arid soil.
-Beyond grape-laden vines, the land suddenly feels very empty and desolate, the wind unhindered sweeping across a swaying ocean of culms, until it reaches the otherworldly hills near David Gareja.
+Look even further south and the arable land will soon wither, replaced by barren, inhospitable steppe.
+Beyond grape-laden vines, the land turns desolate, an empty place where the wind travels unhindered across a vast ocean of swaying culms and torrid soil until it reaches the otherworldly hills near David Gareja.

-Although being the administrative centre of Kakheti and boasting a rich history dating back to the Bronze Age, Telavi feels incredibly overlooked.
+Even though, Telavi is the administrative centre of Kakheti and boasts a rich history dating back to the Bronze Age, this charming provincial town feels somewhat overlooked, mainly frequented by those en route to Tusheti.

-In the Middle Ages, the city not only served as the capital of the Kingdom of Kakheti but transformed into one of the most important political, as well as economical centres of Georgia during the countries golden age (12th-13th century).
-Following a period of decline, the birth of King Erekle II in the 18th century reinvigorated Telavi.
-Under his reign the city prospered once more and re-established itself as a commercial and cultural hub prior to the Russian occupation.
+Serving as capital of the Kakheti Kingdom, Telavi transformed into one of the most important political and economic centres during Georgia’s golden age (12th-13th century), a status the once prosperous city, after a long period of decline, reclaimed under the reign of King Erekle II in the 18th century prior to the Russian occupation.

 WHERE TO STAY